-The Royal Society of Biology is committed to promoting biology as a subject of choice to students in schools, colleges and universities.
-Through accreditation, we support and recognise excellence in biology teaching; champion a biology curriculum that challenges students and encourages their passion for biology; support young scientists through higher education; and provide career guidance at all levels.
-We offer a range of tools to assist the professional development of our members working in education; we respond to education policy consultations; and we contribute to curriculum development.
+The RSB is committed to promoting biology to students in schools, colleges and universities.
+Through Accreditation, we support and recognise excellence in biology teaching; champion a biology curriculum that challenges students and encourages their passion for biology.
+We provide career guidance at all levels.
+We offer a range of tools to assist the professional development of our members working in education (for example our Consultancy service).
+We respond to education policy consultations and we contribute to curriculum development.
 Through partnership with other leading science organisations, we aim to increase our influence over the advancement of biology education.